dariopellegrini/StorageDone-iOS/README.md

 # StorageDone-iOS
 Swift library to make easy use local document-oriented databases in iOS apps.

-### Disclaimer
-This library is in development, therefore should not be used in a production context at the moment.
-Thank you.

 ### Installation
 To install StorageDone add this line to your Podfile
 ```